DorelaKozmai/FinancialStabilityModel/videos/README.md

-# Videos Folder
+#Video Folder

-If you produced interesting videos during your simulations please add them here.
-Remember to compress them before.
+No videos are used